-Net investment income on the Consolidated Statement of Revenues, Expenses, and Other Changes in Net Assets includes \$8,601 of interest and dividends, \$12,991 of net realized gains, and \$1,070 of unrealized gains in the fair value of investments less \$1,789 in investment manager expenses.
-Included within the change in net assets attributed to noncontrolling interests is net investment income pertaining to the local councils' limited partner interest within the Partnership which for 2023 includes \$3,258 of interest and dividends, \$8,030 of net realized gains, and \$500 of unrealized losses in the fair value of investments less \$1,143 in investment manager expenses.
+Net investment income on the Consolidated Statement of Revenues, Expenses, and Other Changes in Net Assets includes \$10,421 of interest and dividends, \$20,440 of net realized gains, and \$11,281 of unrealized losses in the fair value of investments less \$1,509 in investment manager expenses.
+Included within the change in net assets attributed to noncontrolling interests is net investment income pertaining to the local councils' limited partner interest within the Partnership which for 2024 includes \$4,079 of interest and dividends, \$4,528 of net realized gains, and \$307 of unrealized gains in the fair value of investments less \$951 in investment manager expenses.

-The National Council participates in a securities lending program with its investment custodian, State Street.
-This program allows State Street to loan securities, which are assets of the National Council, to approved brokers.
-State Street requires the borrowers, pursuant to a security loan agreement, to deliver collateral at least equal to 102 percent of the market value of U.S. securities loaned, and 105 percent of the market value of non-U.S. securities loaned, to secure each loan.
+The National Council participated in a securities lending program with its custody bank, State Street Bank & Trust, until December 2023.
+Due to the impending change of custody bank (effective January 1, 2024), any securities on loan were recalled prior to December 29, 2023.
+The National Council intends to participate in a securities lending program with the new custody bank, The Northern Trust Company.
+This program allows the custody bank to loan securities, which are assets of the National Council, to approved brokers.
 In the event of a default by the borrower, State Street shall indemnify the National Council by purchasing replacement securities equal to the number of unreturned loaned securities or, if replacement securities are not able to be purchased, State Street shall credit the National Council for the market value of the unreturned securities.
 In each case, State Street would apply the proceeds from the collateral for such loan to make the National Council whole.